A Simple Tracing Framework for Go

 This code installs MyListener as a handler which receives all messages sent for the path "a/b" and its sub-paths.

-Copyright © 2013, Jochen Voss.
-All content on this website (including text, pictures, and any other original works), unless otherwise noted, is licensed under a Creative Commons Attribution-Share Alike 3.0 License.
+Copyright © 2013 Jochen Voss.
+All content on this website (including text, pictures, and any other original works), unless otherwise noted, is licensed under the CC BY-SA 4.0 license.